saladwithgrass/hyperdeath/README.md

 ## Melee Kick
 When doing a melee, check if there are any projectiles coming, if there are none, perform a kick, otherwise, parry.

+## ENLIGHTENMENT IS A DRUG
+### NOOSPHERE IS REAL
+Due to a huge amount of information floating around in the net field, which can actually be called Noosphere., some people can start receiving overwhelming amounts of ideas and concepts.
+The longer a person draws information from the the more addicted he becomes.
+However when a person gets cut off from this field, they get a very tough withdrawal syndrome.